 TRUCKS (2) WITH HARDWARE

-Each truck should come with four screws/bolts and four nuts, which fit through the baseplate and secure to the deck.
+Each truck will require four screws and four nuts, which fit through the baseplate and secure to the deck.
 They also each have four axle washers and two lock nuts.
 Hardware totals: eight screws, eight corresponding nuts, eight axle washers, four lock nuts.
 Make sure all hardware is accounted for before beginning to assemble the skate.

 Now that you’ve gathered all of the individual pieces, let’s get them put together!